Is A Fungus The Same Thing As A Mushroom

 Mushrooms: The Fruiting Body

 The mushroom is the fleshy, spore-bearing structure of a fungus.
-It's the part of the fungus that we most often see and recognize.
+Also, it's the part of the fungus that we most often see and recognize.
 Mushrooms come in a wide variety of shapes, sizes, and colors, each adapted to its specific environment and method of spore dispersal.
 Some mushrooms release their spores into the air, while others rely on animals to spread them.

 Spores: The Seeds of Fungi